-We revisit below our exclusive interview with Thomas S. Gayner, Chief Investment Officer and Co-Chief Executive Officer of Markel Corporation.
-In the timeless interview, conducted near the stock market bottom in March 2009, Tom provides some much-needed perspective and investment wisdom.
+We revisit our exclusive conversation with Tom Gayner, chief investment officer and co-chief executive officer of Markel Corporation.
+In this timeless interview, conducted near the stock market bottom in March 2009, Tom provides some much-needed perspective and investment wisdom.

 Tom Gayner: While you say that perfection is rarely obtainable in the stock market, I would go so far as to say that it is never obtainable in the stock market.
 Perfection doesn’t exist in this world.
 All of my choices involve various degrees of compromise and tradeoffs.
 As an accountant, I can tell you that my wife and children are sick of hearing me use the phrase “opportunity cost”.
 Every decision is also another decision (at least) and every non-decision is also a series of other decisions.

 The challenge is to get the balance roughly right between the choices that actually exist.
 All of the four points I lay out are north stars that guide me.
 I admit though, that I have never personally been to the North Pole.

 My father used to tell me that, ‘you can’t do a good deal with a bad person.’
 And he was right.

 The one area where I will not compromise is in the area of integrity.
 I may not make every judgment correctly when I’m trying to make sure I’m dealing with people of integrity but I will never knowingly entrust money to people when I am concerned about their integrity.
 Even if you get everything else right, the integrity factor can kill you.
 My father used to tell me that, “you can’t do a good deal with a bad person.”
 And he was right.